mwyngaarden/Cadie/README.md

 Graham Banks, a co-founder and tester at CCRL (https://en.wikipedia.org/wiki/Computer_chess#Computer_chess_rating_lists)
 Thomas Jahn for his sliding-move-generation bitboard scheme (https://github.com/lithander/Leorik)
 The fine people at https://www.TalkChess.com for their advice and https://www.ChessProgramming.org for their documentation.
-Andrew Grant (https://github.com/AndyGrant/Ethereal) for transposition table features, evaluation features and ideas, and his positional suite for evaluation tuning.
+Andrew Grant (https://github.com/AndyGrant/Ethereal) for evaluation features and ideas, and his positional suite for evaluation tuning.
 Fabien Letouzey (https://www.fruitchess.com) for search and evaluation features.
 Marco Belli (https://github.com/elcabesa/vajolet) for his huge volume of chess positions that were invaluable for move generation debugging.